 Although CBT is often short-term for treating specific psychological symptoms, it is also applicable to more severe, complex, or chronic disorders that necessitate intensive or longer-term treatment.
 In fact, CBT is utilized for some of the most severe and debilitating psychological conditions.

 A few examples: CBT has shown to be effective in the treatment of OCD and Related Conditions, Trauma, Autism Spectrum Disorders, and even in coping with Thought Disorder symptoms.

 CBT strategies are also used in managing general stress, as well as in school, workplace, and career challenges.

 How does CBT work?

 As understanding of the brain, mind, behavior, and sociocultural factors increases, theories about how CBT works are also evolving.
-Initially, CBT was conceptualized to work because it decreased maladaptive cognitions and behaviors, and/or created more adaptive cognitions and behaviors.
-Currently, it is thought that CBT benefits brain and body functioning, perhaps like how physical exercise does, with the ultimate goal of making lasting positive changes in symptoms and reaching one’s potential in life.
+Learning theory suggests CBT works because it decreases maladaptive cognitions and behaviors and creates more adaptive ones.
+It is also thought that perhaps CBT benefits brain functioning almost like how physical exercise affects the body, with the ultimate goal of making lasting positive changes in its capacity to deal with symptoms and stressors.

 What is the evidence that CBT is effective?

 CBT has a solid and increasing evidence base for its efficacy.
 In fact, it has been studied more than any other type of psychotherapy.
 Research has consistently found strong evidence for CBT in treating anxiety disorders, tics, and Obsessive Compulsive and Related Disorders—in both pediatric and adult patients.
 CBT has also been found to be effective in treating depression, personality disorders, anger management and/or impulse control problems, and many other conditions.